Step 1: Make Your Decision

 Some of the people that you will recruit will probably fall under this core group.
 The core group is a team of individuals (from 2 to 7 members) who are dedicated to making an MSA work.
 It’s difficult for one person to manage all the things necessary to achieve a successful MSA.
 Choose a core group of diverse people to help you organize and market your MSA.
 When choosing these people, think of the following:

 - Organization and Balance: One of the most important things your core group should have is organization.
-You should be organized especially if you plan on having your MSA join the MIST tournament.
 Balance is also very important.
 Your core group should be able to balance MSA with other activities that they are involved with.
-For example, if someone is in the MSA as well as the soccer team, it’s important that they do not miss MSA meetings and activities because of their soccer games and practices.

 Step 5: Creating A Plan

 Once you’ve decided on your core group and before you can look for a teacher sponsor, you must have a set plan for the year.
-For your convenience, we have a Sample MSA Plan.
-Please download it and edit it as you see fit.
-Your plan must include the following list.
+Your plan must include the following list:

 - Purpose of your group.
 Examples can be: